mayooear/gpt4-pdf-chatbot-langchain/README.md

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

+You can add arguments like this: npm run ingest -- --dryrun

 3. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app